 Now that you're ready to take the financial plunge, it's time to find the ideal location to build.
 Besides the common factors we consider when choosing a new home (crime levels, proximity to work and school, transportation, etc.), you'll need to find undeveloped land to build on that's also within your budget.

 Contact estate agents as well as your local council to see whether any affordable plots within the vicinity are available.
 You should also check land auctions to get an idea of the average plot price in your preferred region.
-Have a look at our guide to choosing land to build on for more information.

-In order for the construction of your home to be legal, you must acquire planning permission from your local authority.
+For the construction of your home to be legal, you must acquire planning permission from your local authority.
 Building an unpermitted home isn't a nefarious criminal activity, but your council could demolish any aspect of your self-build at any point.

 In short, a planning permission is a detailed outline of your home that has been approved by your local planning permission office.
 To avoid disappointment or any breach of the law, you should obtain planning permission before buying a plot of land or beginning any type of construction.